hansonrobotics/HEAD/README.md

 1. Make it work with Kinect.
 2. Migrate to Python cv2 wrappers from cv.
 The cv wrappers use a c++-like interface, the cv2 wrappers use numpy and are more efficient.
-3. Make camera settings configurable; its now hard-coded to 640x480, and the field-of-view angle is also hard-coded.